 There’s a never ending list of things to do on a trip to Playa Del Carmen or Cancun.
 Rio Lagartos and Ek Balam are two less known and more ‘off the beaten path’ places I wanted to check out.
 After visiting, I can’t believe they’re not much more well known!
 This combination made for one of the most memorable all-day trips I’ve experienced here.

-The first part of the tour is simply getting there, and that requied a roughly 3 hour van ride.
-I booked my trip through Karmatrails, and our tour guide was up to the challenge of keeping everyone entertained.
-Along the way we learned all about the wildlife in the area on his iPad, and since the tour I took just happened to be full of Italians, I spent some time learning a few Italian words too!
+The first part of the tour is simply getting there, and that required a roughly 3 hour van ride from Playa Del Carmen (closer if you depart from Cancun).
+Along the way we learned all about the wildlife in the area on our tour guide’s iPad, and since the tour I took just happened to be full of Italians, I spent some time learning a few Italian words too!

 As we sped across the narrow lagoon in search of our pink-feathered friends I couldn’t help but notice how shallow the water was, only about 1-2 feet!
 Within a few minutes there were hundreds of flamingos glowing in the bright sun all around us.
 With the boat engines off we floated around watching the birds effortlessly pluck their meals from the water.

 Our next stop was one of the most bizarre landscapes I’ve laid eyes on.
 Next to the lagoon were shallow canals of dull red foaming water.
 There’s a large salt extraction operation here that supplies a large amount of the grainy white substance to Mexico’s dining tables.